spxbhuhb/zakadabar-stack/core/doc/Welcome.md

 # Welcome

-Zakadabar Stack is a software library for full-stack application development in Kotlin.
+Zakadabar Stack is a Kotlin software library for full-stack application development.

 Building full-stack, deployable applications is inherently complex.
 It is quite a task in itself just to collect the areas one has to pay attention to.